MDAnalysis/pytng/docs/index.rst

       # check that we are off stride (stride%step != 0)
       assert(tng.block_strides["TNG_TRAJ_POSITIONS"]%step != 0 )

+      # slice a single timestep
+      ts = tng[step]

       # get the data, which will be returned full of np.nan
-      tng[step].get_positions(positions)
+      ts.get_positions(positions)

+      # the read_success property will indicate that there was no data found
+      # when the getter was called
+      assert(ts.read_success == False)

-      # check that the read was blank
+      #  but we can also double check that the read was blank
       is_blank_read = np.all(np.isnan(positions)) # this will be true
       if is_blank_read:
          print("This is a blank read")